Is There A "Dry Drunk" in Your Life?

 I've been there with my own loved one and it's not a comfortable place to be.

 An open mind and positive attitude is a good place for the recovering alcoholic to start and it is imperative for them to deal with the painful issues that might have brought them to their addiction in the first place.
 This is the only way for any real progress toward a clean and healthy life style can take form.

-Though this may sound sophomoric, but the alcoholic/addict needs to pursue another passion other than his drug of choice.
-Whether it's a stamp collection, returning to school or rebuilding an old Mustang; anything to break old habits deter from resentments and a "woe is me" attitude and instead strive toward healthy alternatives.
+Though this may sound sophomoric, the alcoholic/addict needs to pursue another passion other than his drug of choice.
+Whether it's a stamp collection, returning to school or rebuilding an old Mustang; some activity must be summoned to break old habits deter from resentments and a "woe is me" attitude and instead strive toward healthy alternatives.
 Feeling good about personal accomplishments and prideful goals is strong emotional medicine for the alcoholic working on their recovery.

 If these objectives can become standard operating procedure the alcoholic/addict can and will come to appreciate the need for expanding their clean and sober lifestyle beyond the act of just not indulging in their addiction.
 It stands to reason that if your loved one can funnel his or her energy toward healthy productive objectives, they will be successful in leaving the negative disposition of "dry drunk" by the wayside.